When do people need a heart bypass?

 Cardiac surgeons perform heart bypass surgery, whereas cardiologists carry out procedures, such as heart stenting (angioplasty).
 “With hybrid operating rooms, we can also do hybrid heart bypass procedures,” says Dr Lim.
 In this procedure, both a heart stenting procedure and a non-sternotomy heart bypass (where the sternum is not cut open and cracked) are performed in the same setting.

-He explains, “With newer techniques, the average operating time for a heart bypass is around two to three hours, and the post-operative hospital stay is shortened to 3 to 5 days.
+He explains, “With newer techniques, the average operating time for a heart bypass is around 2 – 3 hours, and the post-operative hospital stay is shortened to 3 – 5 days.
 With minimally invasive techniques, patients are up and about walking faster with minimal discomfort and hence return to work much sooner.
 Faster ambulation also means fewer in-hospital complications such as infections.
 In a non-sternotomy heart bypass, you can return to work in about two to three weeks on average."

 Tips to remember